-The 2016/17MTREF tabled before Council was availed for community consultation and was published on the municipality's website, and hard copies were made available at customer care offices, municipal notice boards and various libraries.
+The 2016/17MTREF tabled before Council will be availed for community consultation and will be published on the municipality's website, and hard copies will be made available at customer care offices, municipal notice boards and various libraries.

-All documents in the appropriate format (electronic and printed) were provided to National and Limpopo Provincial Treasury, and other national and provincial departments in accordance with section 23 of the MFMA, to provide an opportunity for them to make inputs.
+All documents in the appropriate format (electronic and printed) will be provided to National and Limpopo Provincial Treasury, and other national and provincial departments in accordance with section 23 of the MFMA, to provide an opportunity for them to make inputs.

-Ward Committees and councillors were utilised to facilitate the community consultation process.
-The community were informed about applicable dates and venues in the local newspaper and through our formal communication channels.
+Ward Committees and councillors will be utilised to facilitate the community consultation process.
+The community will be informed about applicable dates and venues in the local newspaper and through our formal communication channels.
 Targeted groups are the Ratepayer Associations, Organised Business, Churches, No-Governmental Institutions and community based organisations.

-Submissions received during the community consultation process and additional information regarding revenue and expenditure and individual capital projects were noted and the respective responsible managers were made to come up with strategies and plans of action to ensure that the community concerns are adequately responded to.
+Submissions received during the community consultation process and additional information regarding revenue and expenditure and individual capital projects will be noted and the respective responsible managers will be made to come up with strategies and plans of action to ensure that the community concerns are adequately responded to.
 Where funds were permitting management responded by way of capital projects as shown on Table SA36 either in the current MTREF or the next two.

-All contributions raised were prioritised and a detailed strategy was put in place to respond to them in the current and future MTREFs.
+All contributions raised will be prioritised and a detailed strategy will be put in place to respond to them in the current and future MTREFs.
 Resource allocation remains the guiding factor in responding to the raised community needs.